 HSE v D (2021): Represented Defendant company further to an employee falling from height.

-LBW v S (2019): Led junior, £1m fraud by an employee of a local authority.
+LBW v S (2019): Led junior for the local authority, £1m fraud by an employee of a local authority.

-LBH v K (2017): Planning enforcement confiscation, successfully secured confiscation order in sum of entire rental income over a property subject to lawful and unlawful use.
+LBH v K (2017): Acted for local authority in a planning enforcement confiscation, successfully secured confiscation order in sum of entire rental income over a property subject to lawful and unlawful use.

 HCPC v JS: Fitness to Practise – sexual allegations, multiple complainants.